 - Easy – Basic keyword search

-- Advanced – Allows you to combine your keywords with other words of your choosing
+- Advanced – This allows you to combine your keywords with other words of your choosing

 - Magic – Combines your keywords with popular words common to in-demand domains